Written in V — MIT Licensed

 Extend with pure V

-• 4 Run pre/post hooks before and after every command
+• 2 Run pre/post hooks and output_hook around every command

 ~/.vlsh/plugins/myplugin/v1.0.0/myplugin.v